StarRocks/starrocks/docs/table_design/Data_distribution.md

 - high cardinality column such as ID
 - column that often used in a filter for queries

-But if the column that satisfies both requirements does not exist, you need to determine the buckting column according to the complexity of queries.
+But if no columns satisfy both requirements, you need to determine the bucketing column according to the complexity of queries.

-- If the query is complex, it is recommended that you select the high cardinality column as the bucketing column to ensure that the data is as evenly distributed as possible across all the buckets and improve the cluster resource utilization.
+- If the query is complex, it is recommended that you select high cardinality columns as bucketing columns to ensure that the data is as evenly distributed as possible across all the buckets and improve the cluster resource utilization.
-- If the query is relatively simple, it is recommended to select the column that is often used in the query condition as the bucketing column to improve the query efficiency.
+- If the query is relatively simple, it is recommended to select columns that are frequently used as filer conditions in queries as bucketing columns to improve query efficiency.

 If partition data cannot be evenly distributed across all the buckets by using one bucketing column, you can choose multiple bucketing columns.
 Note that it is recommended to use no more than 3 columns.